 Dynamic accumulators (A):

-• Evening primrose, American wild carrot
+• American wild carrot (Daucus pusillus)[Planting Zone 5a - 11]

 Guild Recipe C (Full sun, well-drained): Pomegranate Pocket